Home

 Besides the appropriate camera bodies and lenses there are a host of accessories such as tripods, flashes, filters and tele-converters that are needed, which are all discussed on the Nature Photo Gear pages.

 In addition to the right gear you need VISION - having a sense of lighting, color and composition.
-Knowing when a scene has potential and when to move on and look for a more appealing subject.
+Knowing when a scene has potential and when to move on and look for a more appealing subject and knowing when to shoot Black and White instead of color.

 If you compare two photographs of a rock monitor lizard taken by different photographers standing next to each other - one an advanced amateur or professional and the other a beginner, you will see that making impressive images is not just a matter of "being in the right place at the right time!"